-&lt;sup>1All our code examples use the Koka language (Leijen, 2021) since it has a full implementation of TRMc using the design in this paper including support for non-linear control (which cannot be handled by previous TRMc techniques).
-Every function arrow in Koka has three arguments where the type $a \rightarrow e b$ denotes a function from type a to b with a potential (side) effect e.
+All our examples use the Koka language [Leijen 2021] since it has a full implementation of TRMc using the design in this paper, including support for non-linear control (which cannot be handled by previous TRMc techniques).
+Note that every function arrow in Koka has three arguments where the type $a \rightarrow e b$ denotes a function from type a to b with potential (side) effects e.
 The type of map signifies that the polymorphic effect e of the map function itself is the same as the effect e of the passed in function f.